pranavbhupathiraju/Symptom-Analysis-ML-Model/README.md

 ## What it does

-This project combines a Spring Boot backend with a Python Flask microservice to create an emergency health triage system.
+This project combines a Spring Boot backend with a Python Flask microservice to create a health triage system.
 Users can input symptoms, duration, and age, and the system will return a risk assessment (low/moderate/high) along with recommended actions.

 ## How it works

-- **Spring Boot API** (Port 8080): Handles HTTP requests and validation
+- **Spring Boot API**: Handles HTTP requests and validation
-- **Flask ML Service** (Port 5001): Runs the machine learning model
+- **Flask ML Service**: Runs the machine learning model
-- **RandomForest Classifier**: Trained on medical data with 91.5% accuracy
+- **RandomForest Classifier**: Trained on medical data sourced from Kaggle with 91.5% accuracy
 - **Real-time predictions**: Sub-100ms response times

 ## Tech Stack

 **Backend:**
-- Java 17 + Spring Boot 3.2.0
+- Java + Spring Boot
 - Spring WebFlux for reactive programming
 - Maven for build management

 **ML Service:**
-- Python 3.12 + Flask 3.0.0
+- Python + Flask
 - Scikit-learn for machine learning
 - Joblib for model persistence

-## Getting Started

-### Prerequisites
-- Java 17+
-- Python 3.8+
-- Maven 3.6+

 ### Setup